 We are inspired by the many ways that people can use digital and multi-media tools to shape and share their wishes, express their views, take a more active part in their communities and gain more choice and control over their own lives.
 We want to see these person-centred ways of working adopted and integrated into the way care and support is provided to make a step change in the inclusion of disabled people in our communities.

-Our Research & Development Centre is dedicated to working in partnership with disabled people, their families and the professionals and organisations that work with them.
+Our Research Institute is dedicated to working in partnership with disabled people, their families and the professionals and organisations that work with them.
 Together we explore new technologies and the ways that they can be put into practice to help people to learn, speak up for themselves, gain independence and manage their care & support in ways that work best for them.

 The Rix Centre at UEL

-Rix Research & Media is part of the University of East London (UEL) and is hosted at its spectacular London Docklands Campus next to the Royal Docks.
+Rix Inclusive Research is part of the University of East London (UEL) and our office is in the new Royal Docks Centre for Sustainability at UEL’s Docklands campus.

 UEL has a strong commitment to making a positive social impact through research and scholarly activity at a local, national and global level.
-Rix Research & Media is one of Universities’ flagship Research Centres and a champion of the UEL Civic Engagement mission to challenge social injustices and ‘make a difference’.
+The Rix Inclusive Research Institute is one of Universities’ flagship Research Centres and a champion of the UEL Civic Engagement mission to challenge social injustices and ‘make a difference’.

 As part of UEL, the Centre connects with the Universities’ pool of specialist students, lecturers and researchers and accesses an array of high standard facilities.
 UEL’s commitment to active engagement with the diverse East London community is enriched through the Rix Centre’s active partnerships with disabled people and the organisations that steer and provide their education, support and care.